 So I worked the rest of that day and around 10 pm completed the seven stops that were in KY.
 That was two days without sleep, but somehow I seemed to be okay.

-The next morning there were five stops in Memphis, and then three more 135 miles away in Little Rock; By the time I got there the rain had turned to snow, the streets were getting slippery, and businesses were closing.
-Fortunately, my last stop waited because they needed the product.
+The next morning there were five stops in Memphis, and then three more 135 miles away in Little Rock; By the time I got there a storm had moved in and the rain had turned to snow; the streets were getting slippery, and businesses were closing.
+Fortunately, the workers at my last stop waited because they needed the product.

-I did a safety inspection and was by the door trying to decide if I should begin my return trip or go to a motel and sit out the storm.
+When the final stop was completed I did a safety inspection on the truck and was standing by the drivers' door trying to decide if I should begin my return trip or go to a motel and sit out the storm.

 Heavy snow was predicted along my route: Little Rock - Nashville - Chattanooga - North Atlanta - Knoxville; but leaving now was the only way I could get home in time for the interment service.

-Most of the drive to Atlanta would be Interstate, but from there I would cross the North Georgia Mountains into Tennessee on a steep curvy two-lane highway. (even the thoughts of that, in a snowstorm, was intimidating)
+Most of the drive to Atlanta would be Interstate, but from there it would be an intimidating drive through the North Georgia Mountains into Tennessee on a steep curvy two-lane highway.

-Then I remembered that while nervously looking up into the back of the fully loaded truck I had prayed and asked Him to be with me.
+Then I remembered how at the beginning of the trip I had anxiously looked up into the back of the fully loaded truck and asked God to be with me.

-But He had skillfully guided and protected me the entire way, and I hadn’t even said, thank you, yet He sounded excited to be going with me.
+He had skillfully guided and protected me the entire way, and even though I hadn’t even said, thank you, He sounded excited to be going home with me.

-Hearing the voice of the Holy Spirit made me felt safe and confident.
-I wondered if that was the way Paul felt when they were on the ship, and the angel of the Lord had told him they would all survive, (Acts 27: 23-26).
+Hearing the voice of the Holy Spirit made me feel safe and confident, and I wondered if that was the way Paul may have felt when they were on the ship, and the angel of the Lord had told him they would all survive, (Acts 27: 23-26).

-To shorten a lengthy story, it was a long snowy drive home, but it was done, and I and the truck were safe and on time.
+It was a long snowy drive home of several hundred miles, but the Holy Spirit was with me and I and the truck were safe and on time.